By James DeLuccia, PICPA manager, learning and development

 On the CNIT side, we will see taxpayers challenge the Department of Revenue’s position, particularly since the change was made via a bulletin and not through the legislative process.
 Also on the CNIT side, I think we will see the Department of Revenue trying to push the limits of Public Law 86-272, while at the same time I think we will see taxpayers trying to hold on and conform themselves to the protections of the law.
 Another issue to keep an eye on is the City of Philadelphia’s adoption of economic nexus for purposes of its business income and receipts tax.
 I think we can expect taxpayers to challenge the city’s position in the near future.
 Both the city’s and the Department of Revenue’s positions could be open to a tax uniformity challenge.
 CPAs should make sure they are staying on top of the law and any challenges to it so they can file any protective refund claims that may be advisable.

-Jennifer Weidler Karpchuk is a state and local tax partner at the law firm Cozen O'Connor in Philadelphia.
+Jennifer Weidler Karpchuk is a shareholder and co-chair of state and local taxes at Chamberlain Hrdlicka.
 She focuses her practice on state and local tax compliance and litigation.
-She can be reached at JKarpchuk@cozen.com.
+She can be reached at email@example.com.

 Ilya A. Lipin is a managing director and Philadelphia state and local tax practice leader at BDO USA LLP.
 He provides clients with state tax advice in the area of multistate income taxes, sales and use taxes, tax controversy, compliance, and various state and local tax aspects that arise from mergers and acquisitions.
 He can be reached at firstname.lastname@example.org.

-For more on issues affecting corporate accounting and finance, check out PICPA’s CFOs and Corporate Controllers Conference on March 19, 2020, at King of Prussia.
+For more on issues affecting corporate accounting and finance, check out PICPA’s CFOs and Corporate Controllers Conference.

 Sign up for weekly professional and technical updates in PICPA's blogs, podcasts, and discussion board topics by completing this form.